Got knitting UFOs (UnFinished Objects) tucked away in your home? Here’s what to do with unfinished knitting: bring them to light and clear them out!

 Project number two: the Modified Linen Stitch Pullover

 I can’t even remember how long ago I started this project.
-I believe I started while I was still living in Ohio, which was nearly 5 years ago, so… at least that long!
+It may have been while I was still living in Ohio, which was nearly 5 years ago, so… at least that long!

 I started it because at the time, my husband told me he would like a sweater for Christmas.
 He knew I wouldn’t be able to finish it by Christmas, but he said that he would consider my starting the sweater to be his gift.

 You see a copy of The Knitter’s Handy Book of Sweater Patterns in the center because I took the pattern from that book.
 I actually took two patterns, a cardigan and a raglan pullover, and combined them, because my husband wanted a pullover that zipped at the top.
-(By the way, I highly recommend this book for sweater-knitting, particularly if you’re not an experienced sweater knitter.
+(By the way, I highly recommend this book, particularly if you’re not experienced at sweater knitting.
 Very clear directions and schematics, and wonderful if you want to design your own sweater.)

 It’s been so long since I started this sweater that I have no idea why I abandoned it.
 I suspect it’s because sweater knitting is such a big project, I may have gotten overwhelmed.
 I probably fell in love with projects like hats and fingerless mitts (projects that I still enjoy) and felt suffocated by the commitment of sweater knitting.
 (Kind of like the “sweater curse” in reverse!)

 On a recent short road trip, I decided to take the project out of my closet and knit several rounds.
 I found the stitch pattern quite enjoyable, and it certainly makes the project more interesting than knitting a solid-color stockinette stitch pattern.
-(I’m pretty sure that if this were a stockinette stitch pattern, I’d have unraveled the project long ago!)
+(I’m pretty sure that if a stockinette stitch pattern comprised this sweater, I’d have unraveled it long ago!)

-I have decided, though, that I’m going to finish the Modern Miters Afghan before I tackle the pullover because the former project is so much closer to being finished.
+I have decided, though, that I’m going to finish the Modern Miters Afghan before I tackle the pullover because I’m so much closer to finishing the former project.
 As you can see, I have a long way to go on the pullover!
 But I think the interesting stitch pattern will save it, and it should make a great project for road trips and evenings when I want to relax and watch TV or listen to music.